Summer Camp

 Movement/Focus: Abstract art — line, shape, music translated into movement

-3D Project: Hanging mobile sculpture (balance, form, movement)
+3D Project: Nature mobiles and sculpture (balance, form, movement)

 Week 4 — Patterns & Personal Voice